 These areas included:

-- Mexuar: Mexuar is the semi-public part of the palace or Selamlik.
-It was used for administration of justice and state affairs.
+Mexuar: Mexuar is the semi-public part of the palace or Selamlik.
+He served for the administration of justice and state affairs.

-- Comares Palace: Comares Palace or (Palacio de Comares) was the official residence of the King.
-Its facade is built on a raised three-stepped platform which serves as a sort of outdoor stage for the ruler.
-It consisted of several rooms that surrounded the Court of the Myrtles.
+Comares Palace: Comares Palace or (Palacio de Comares) was the official residence of the king.
+Its facade is built on a raised three-tiered platform that serves as a kind of outdoor stage for the ruler.
+It consisted of several rooms that surrounded the court of the Myrtles.
 It is an outdoor area with a large central pool lined with myrtle bushes.

 The centerpiece of Comares Palace was the Court of the Myrtles.
-The Court of the Myrtles is now known by this name.
-This is an outdoor area with a large central pond lined with myrtle bushes.
-The Salón de Comares (Hall of the Ambassadors) is located in the Comares Tower, the largest tower in Alhambra.
-A throne room built by Yusuf I (1333-1354).
+Court of the Myrtles is now known by this name.
+It is an outdoor area with a large central pond lined with myrtle bushes.
+The Salón de Comares (Hall of Ambassadors) is located in the Comares Tower, the largest tower in Alhambra.
+Throne Hall built by Yusuf I (1333-1354).
 This room displays the most varied decorative and architectural art of the Alhambra.

-- Palace of the Lions: The Palacio de los Leones (Palace of the Lions) is located next to the Comares Palace.
-But it should be considered as an independent building.
-The two structures were connected after the Granada Christians took over.
-The Palace of the Lions (Palacio de los Leones) was the private area of the palace.
-Originally the harem was located here.
-Used as a private area of the palace for the Sultan and his family and concubines.
+Palace of the Lions: The Palacio de los Leones (Palace of the Lions) is located next to the Comares Palace.
+But it should be considered a separate building.
+The two structures were linked after the Granadan Christians took over.
+The Palace of the Lions (Palacio de los Leones) was a private part of the palace.
+Originally a harem was located here.
+It is used as a private part of the palace for the Sultan and his family and concubines.

-There are two more halls in the lion palace at the north and south ends.
-These are the Sala de las dos Hermanas (Hall of the Two Sisters) and the Hall of Abencerrajes (Hall of the Ambassadors).
+There are two more halls in the Lion Palace at the north and south ends.
+These are Sala de las dos Hermanas (Hall of the Two Sisters) and Sál Abencerrajes (Hall of Ambassadors).
 Both were residential apartments with rooms on the second floor.
-Each has a large domed room.
-They are very elaborate and carved in the form of mukarnas with various star motifs.
+Each of them has a large vaulted room.
+They are very elaborate and carved in the form of a mukarna with various star motifs.

-The Alhambra complex consists of numerous structures.
-The most famous of these was the Lion’s Patio (or Lion’s Courtyard).
-The premises were named for the central fountain.
-It was surrounded by twelve lions.
+The Alhambra complex consists of many buildings.
+The most famous of them was the Lion’s Terrace (or the Lion’s Courtyard).
+The spaces were named after the central fountain.
+Twelve lions surrounded him.
 Twelve lions blew the water jets of the fountain.

-The art of Alhambra: The Alhambra Palace is a crowning artistic achievement of Islamic civilization.
-Its calligraphic inscriptions, horseshoe archways and paradisal gardens have been enticing tourists and travelers for centuries.
+Art of the Alhambra: The Alhambra Palace is the crowning artistic achievement of Islamic civilization.
+Its calligraphic inscriptions, horseshoe arches and gardens of paradise have attracted tourists and travelers for centuries.
 The visual and decorative art produced by the Nasrids in and around the Alhambra complex embodies what remains of Moorish rule in Spain.

-The Alhambra’s plaster carvings, decorative designs, and decorative elements were polychrome. .
-These tiles, marquetry and plaster reliefs became exemplary of the creative and spiritual pluralism of Nasrid society.
+The plaster carvings, decorative patterns and decorative elements of the Alhambra were polychrome. .
+These tiles, inlays and plaster reliefs exemplified the creative and spiritual pluralism of Nasrid society.

-Stuccoes and wall inscriptions, including arabesques, are the main decorative elements of the Alhambra.
-Still these color markings and some gold paintings allude to Quranic verses.
-A unique synthesis of vegetal, geometric and calligraphic motifs is expressed through the Qur’anic inscription, Naskh calligraphy.
+Stucco and wall inscriptions, including arabesques, are the main decorative elements of the Alhambra.
+Nevertheless, these color markings and some gold paintings refer to verses of the Koran.
+A unique synthesis of plant, geometric and calligraphic motifs is expressed in the Quranic inscription, Naskh calligraphy.

 History of The Alhambra Hall:

-The Alhambra of Islamic civilization was not the construction project of a single ruler but the work of successive rulers of the Nasrid dynasty.
-Alhambra goes through many changes in history.
-In 1238, the founder of the Nasrid dynasty, Mohammed ben-Hamar (Mohammed I), secured the first royal site and laid the foundations of the Alhambra.
+The Alhambra of Islamic civilization was not the construction project of a single ruler, but the work of successive rulers of the Nasrid dynasty.
+The Alhambra goes through many changes in its history.
+In 1238, the founder of the Nasrid dynasty, Mohammed ben-Hamar (Mohammed I), secured the first royal seat and laid the foundations of the Alhambra.

-He subsequently established a new royal residence at the Alhambra.
-Al-Hamar’s sons and grandsons, Mohammed II and Mohammed III, carried out some activities, but no such records appear.
+He subsequently established a new royal residence in the Alhambra.
+Al-Hamar’s sons and grandsons, Mohammed II. and Mohammed III, carried on some activities, but no such records appear.

 ALHAMBRA GUIDED TOURS:

-- Tour travel finders will give you important information about Alhambra guided tours.
-Join a group of Tour travel finders to visit the Alhambra.
-Guided tours include: Alhambra tickets and official guided tours of the Alhambra.
+• Tourist search engines will provide you with important information about Alhambra guided tours.
+Join a group of Tour travelers and visit the Alhambra.
+Guided tours include: Alhambra tickets and official Alhambra guided tours.

-- Languages: available Spanish, English & French, Italian & German.
+• Languages: Spanish, English and French, Italian and German available.

-- Alhambra visit in small groups.
-Officials local guides with extensive experience.
+• Visit the Alhambra in small groups.
+Official local guides with rich experience.

-- You can get Assistance at the meeting point.
+• You can get help at the meeting point.

-- Discount: Get an additional 10% discount on the visit after 2:00 p.m. by entering the code: AFTERNOON10
+• Discount: Get an extra 10% discount for visiting after 2pm. by entering the code: AFTERNOON10

 ALHAMBRA on private car or taxi: